Spain CV Writing Guide

 Most employers expecting to receive your CV together with a cover letter translated and certified qualifications and copies of diplomas.

 Check the spelling and grammar of your Spain CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Spanish or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Spanish or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Spain CV Info